hbirchtree/coffeecutie/BUILDING.md

     1. Create a sub-directory "libs"
     2. Configure CMakeLists.txt from "libs/" in this directory, build it!
     3. Configure and deploy ffmpeg to "libs/"
+ 2. Configure CMakeLists.txt from the root directory in the build directory
- 2. Build the application, providing paths to Assimp, GLBinding and others if applicable.
+ 3. Build the application, providing paths to Assimp, GLBinding and others if applicable.
- 3. If all goes well, binaries are output to {build directory}/bin, readily linked and ready to go
+ 4. If all goes well, binaries are output to {build directory}/bin, readily linked and ready to go

 Some applications have sample data, sourced from the sample_data directory in the root of the project directory.
 Some applications will crash without these files.